 - Discounts in archaeological areas that are not directly managed by the Municipality of Rome.
 This is the case, for example, of Villa Medici or the Circus Maximus.

-- Queue-free access to the Colosseum and other points of interest.
+- Skip-the-line access to the Colosseum and other points of interest.

 - Free access for the duration of the Roma Pass to all Rome public transport (metro and buses).
 Airport transfer and regional trains are not included.